Gota7/GotaGuide/ProgrammingLanguage/grammar.md

     |   '.'
 DecimalDigit+
     ;
 ```
 Now you are probably wondering, why can't we just have `DecimalDigit* '.'
 DecimalDigit*`?
 The answer to that is simple: it would allow us to match `.` which is definitely not a floating point number.
 With the way this is defined, you are forced to have a number before or after the decimal point.
 But why isn't there a way to match without the decimal point?
-The reason is that we will probably define a `NUMBER` token that allows any number.
+The reason is that we will probably define a `NUMBER` Token that allows any number.
 And so if you could just define a `NUMBER` the same way you could define a `FLOAT`, how would the parser know which one to choose?
 It wouldn't, which is why you can't do that!
 You could also define simple things such as keywords or operators with Tokens:
 ```cs
 OPERATOR_ASSIGN_MUL
     :   '*='
     ;
 ```
 Simple right?
-Now, you are probably thinking that we should not define every operator separately, and instead just define a single `ASSIGNMENT_OPERATOR` token.
+Now, you are probably thinking that we should not define every operator separately, and instead just define a single `ASSIGNMENT_OPERATOR` Token.
 The problem with that logic is that an assignment operator in general is a Rule, not a Token. `+=` is a Token, but `+=` or `-=` is a Rule, since every possible assignment operator is not a Token.
 This may seem a bit hard to follow, but keeping this reasoning will prevent you from weird ANTLR bugs in the future, I'm speaking from experience.
 The rule of thumb is that you may define Tokens in terms of Fragments and raw characters like `'a$3'`, but do NOT define Tokens in terms of other Tokens!

 ### Declaring Rules In ANTLR
 Now this is the real meat of your parser.
 Fragments and Tokens may make up all the individual segments of your language, but Rules are how you define what is legal and illegal syntax.
 Here is how you define a Rule, with the name in all lowercase: